 The security operations center (SOC) is a critical element of running a situationally aware and highly responsive security organization.
 Unfortunately, many companies today don’t have the resources to form a SOC, much less manage one that integrates seamlessly with existing security and networking teams.
-Companies that can fund, staff, and operate a SOC often find themselves with two separate security-focused teams—security and security operations—that present different skill sets, capabilities, reporting structures, and processes.
+Companies that are able to fund, staff, and operate a SOC often find themselves with two separate security-focused teams—security and security operations—that present different skill sets, capabilities, reporting structures, and processes.

 Infosec Insider spoke with Dave Ockwell-Jenner, Senior Manager, Operational Security & Risk Management (STORM) at SITA, an aviation technology company which supports nearly every airline and airport around the world.
 Needless to say, SITA’s threat landscape is broad and diverse, giving Ockwell-Jenner and his team unique insights on leading practices for managing a successful SOC.
 He shares his recommendations and time-tested tips, below.